g-insana/MBDBMetrics/README.md

 - group publications by the grant agency they acknowledge
 - find in which section of a publication a resource is mentioned.

+# Installation

+Clone this repository or simply download the [MBDBMetrics jupyter notebook](./UniProt_MBDBMetrics.ipynb) and run it in your jupyter server.
+The file [requirements.txt](./requirements.txt) lists the libraries that need to be installed (i.e. ipywidgets, pandas, plotly, requests, tqdm).

 # Instructions

 Start by executing BOTH the (⏵︎) **Code** and the **Parameters** cells (wherein you can specify what to query for).